 4. Donsol and Peleliu, Philippines

-The metropolis of Donsol facilitates eco-tourism by only allowing a limited number of tourists to sign up to swim with whale sharks, as locals try to preserve their population in the region.
+The metropolis of Donsol facilitates sustainable tourism by only allowing a limited number of tourists to sign up to swim with whale sharks, as locals try to preserve their population in the region.
 One can also experience scuba diving with manta rays.
-Similarly, Peleliu, located to the east, is the best for kayaking — you’ll come across spinner dolphins and stingless jellyfish.
+Similarly, Peleliu, another eco-tourism destination located to the east, is the best for kayaking — you’ll come across spinner dolphins and stingless jellyfish.

 5. Serengeti National Park, Tanzania